-As the Director of Human Resources and Facilities, Danny Elmer manages the employee personnel files, the company health and benefits packages, as well as the progress of all new construction.
-He's been busy lately with Stolz Hall, the new dining facility (completed, 2016), the renovation of ’30 House (completed, 2017), and the Close-Krieger Athletic Center (completed, 2018).
+Look around campus and you can tell he has been busy lately with Stolz Dining Hall (completed, 2016), the renovation of ’30 House (completed, 2017), the Close-Krieger Athletic Center (completed, 2018), Father Kirk Brown Outdoor Chapel (completed, 2018), and new on-campus housing for faculty and staff.
 With the help of his maintenance and grounds crews, Mr. Elmer keeps every Christ School building – academic, residential, athletics – in working order and ensures the grounds are well-manicured.

 Mr. Elmer graduated from N.C.
 State in 1985 with a double major in Business Management and Economics.
-After managing the financial operations for businesses in Asheville and Raleigh, Mr. Elmer worked as the Director of Finance for an all-boys summer camp in Flat Rock, NC.
+After managing the financial operations for businesses in Asheville and Raleigh, Mr. Elmer worked as the Director of Finance for an all-boys summer camp in Flat Rock, N.C.
 He joined Christ School in 2007, and what’s kept him here is “Hands down, the people – great faculty and staff, great kids!”

 Mr. Embler and his wife, Tina, are parents to Hunter '19.